muchokwon/clova-client-developer-guide/en-JP/Document_Info.md

           <li>Added the specification on set-top box TV channels and on the power state to <a href="/Develop/References/Context_Objects.md#DeviceState">Device.DeviceState</a> and <a href="/Develop/References/CICInterface/DeviceControl.md">DeviceControl API</a></li>
           <li>Added and changed some target values in the <a href="/Develop/References/CICInterface/DeviceControl.md">DeviceControl API</a>: power, energysave, screenbrightness</li>
           <li>Changed the name SetPoint of the <a href="/Develop/References/CICInterface/DeviceControl.md">DeviceControl API</a> to <a href="/Develop/References/CICInterface/DeviceControl.md#SetValue">SetValue</a></li>
-          <li>Updated <a href="/Develop/References/Clova_Auth_API.md">Clova auth API</a>: Added request /response headers and status codes, and applied the format of the REST API reference to the document</li>
+          <li>Updated <a href="/Develop/References/Clova_Auth_API.md">Clova auth API</a>: Added request / response headers and status codes, and applied the format of the REST API reference to the document</li>
         </ul>
       </td>
     </tr>